datacentricdesign/iob22/assignments/02-vending-machine/step5.md

 Note the conversion again from string to integer, so that we can use the text from the file as a number.

-In your _Replit_ project, you can add this algorithm at the beginning of your code and translate each line into Python syntax.
+In your _Replit_ project, you can add this algorithm at the beginning of the code and translate each line into Python syntax.

 Execute the code to check that it behaves the way you expect.